duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/32-operation-safety.md

 The Bystander Effect:

 The more people that are present, the less likely someone will help a victim during a situation.
-This can be due to a number of reasons: _____.
+Be wary of this, make sure that if there is a dangerous situation, be cautious and aware, and take action to help those who need it.

-Make sure that you have a safe environment to fly your drone.
-It is ok to be indoors, _____.
+Make sure that you have a safe environment to fly indoors.

+Make sure you have equipment:
+1) Safety glasses
+2) Gloves
+3) Walls
+4) Distance
+5) Net (not required)

 #### Pre-flight Safety Checklist

+Before you fly, you should make sure that:

+1) Am I connected to the correct drone?
+2) Safety glasses are on?
+3) Do I have space to fly?
+Possibilities of flying away or collisions?
+4) Check the kill switch and ensure that it works
+5) Are the propellers armed?

+#### First Flight:

+The first time you fly the drone or start the drone, there may be some situations you may experience/be aware of:

+1) Drone flips (propellers are on upside down)
+2) Collisions (No side or back sensors)
+3) Battery mishaps (when the battery shorts or explodes)

 ### Ending The Lesson